turbonomic/reporting-docs/page/config/external-timescale-dbService.md

   deployed in a way that is accessible to your installation of Turbonomic.
 It can be deployed on the cloud or in an on-prem VM.

-  For information about installing Timescale, see the articls:
+  For information about installing Timescale, see the article:
   [https://docs.timescale.com/v2.0/getting-started/installation](https://docs.timescale.com/v2.0/getting-started/installation).

 * Supported Version